innocodive/lets-learn-es2015/Iteratorsandgenerators.md

 	console.log(generate.next().done);
 ```

-Two important things about Generators:
+Some important points about Generators:
 - Generator function a regular function with (*) in front of the function name
 - `yield` is an "iterated value"???
 - Generator Function stops execution after each yield statement